ryantd42/NY-Legislative-Git/2023/S1554B-2023/bill.md

- Introduced  by  Sen. ADDABBO -- read twice and ordered printed, and when printed to be  committed  to  the  Committee  on  Labor  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+ Introduced  by  Sen. ADDABBO -- read twice and ordered printed, and when printed to be  committed  to  the  Committee  on  Labor  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to  said  committee  --  committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT in relation to creating  a  temporary  commission  to  conduct  a comprehensive  study  on the current utilization of paid family leave, make recommendations on how to increase access and the  visibility  of the  program;  and  providing  for  the repeal of such provisions upon expiration thereof

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 A temporary state commission is hereby created to conduct a comprehensive  study, and prepare a report on the current utilization of paid family leave under article 9 of the workers' compensation law.
-  §  2.  (a)  The  commission  shall  consist of ten members, six such members each to serve for a term of one year  and  to  be  appointed  as
- follows: two shall be appointed by the temporary president of the senate and  one by the minority leader of the senate; two shall be appointed by the speaker of the assembly and one by the minority leader of the assem- bly.
-The  commissioner  of  labor,  the  superintendent  of  financial services, the chair of the Business Council of the State of New York and the  chair  of  the  workers' compensation board shall also serve on the commission.
+  § 2. (a) The commission shall consist of twelve members  appointed  by the  governor  as  follows:  (i)  a  representative of organized labor appointed upon recommendation of the New York State American  Federation of  Labor-Congress of Industrial Organizations; (ii) a representative of the business community appointed upon  recommendation  of  the  Business Council  of  New York State, Incorporated; (iii) two persons upon recom- mendation of the temporary president of  the senate;  (iv)  one  person upon  recommendation  of  the  minority  leader  of  the senate; (v) two persons upon recommendation of the speaker of  the  assembly;  (vi)  one person upon recommendation of the minority leader of the assembly; (vii) the  commissioner  of  labor;  (viii)  the  superintendent  of financial services; (ix) the chair of the workers' compensation board; and (x) one other person in the governor's discretion.
 The  chair  of  the  workers' compensation board shall serve as the chair of the commission.
-Vacancies in the membership of the commis- sion and among its officers shall be filled in the manner  provided  for original appointments.
+Vacancies in  the  membership  of  the  commission and among its officers shall be filled in the manner provided for original appointments.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD04732-05-3
+ S. 1554--B  2

   (b) The members of the commission shall receive  no  compensation  for their services, but shall be allowed their actual and necessary expenses incurred in the performance of their duties hereunder.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04732-03-3
- S. 1554--A  2

   §  3.
 The  study shall examine the current utilization of paid family leave under article 9 of the workers' compensation  law,  including  but not limited to:
   (a) demographic information of persons receiving such benefits includ- ing but not limited to: